mhjensen/Physics321/README.md

 - AMS: Anders Malthe-Sørenssen, Elementary Mechanics using Python (Springer 2015), https://www.springer.com/gp/book/9783319195957 and https://github.com/mhjensen/Physics321/tree/master/doc/Literature
 - _Lecture notes_: Posted lecture notes are in the doc/pub folder here or at https://mhjensen.github.io/Physics321/doc/web/course.html for easier viewing.
 They are not meant to be a replacement for textbook.
 These notes are updated on a weekly basis and a _git pull_ should thus always give you the latest update.

-##  Teaching schedule with links to material (This will be updated asap)
+##  Teaching schedule with links to material
-Weekly mails (Wednesdays or Thursdays) with updates, plans for lectures etc will sent to everybody.
-We use also Piazza as a discussion forum.
-Please use this sign-up link piazza.com/msu/spring2020/phy321.
-The class link is piazza.com/msu/spring2020/phy321/home
+Weekly mails (Monday) with updates, plans for lectures etc will sent to everybody.
+We use D2L as discussion forum as well.

-###  Week 2, January 6-10, 2020
+###  Week 2, January 11-14, 2021
+This week is meant as a review and reading week.
+There are no lectures but we have, in addition to videos to watch, some simple recommendations on material to review.

-- Monday: Introduction to the course and start discussion of vectors, space, time and motion, JRT chapter 1.2 and lecture notes (https://mhjensen.github.io/Physics321/doc/pub/Introduction/html/Introduction.html)
+- Monday: Introduction to the course and reminder  on vectors, space, time and motion, JRT chapters 1.2 and 1.3 and lecture notes (https://mhjensen.github.io/Physics321/doc/pub/week2/html/week2.html).
+Watch the video at
+- Wednesday: Python programming reminder, elements from CS201 and how they are used in this course.
+Installing software (anaconda).
+See slides at https://mhjensen.github.io/Physics321/doc/pub/week2/html/week2.html).
+Watch the video at
+- Friday: Introduction to Git and GitHub and getting started with numerical exercises.
+Example exercise in https://mhjensen.github.io/Physics321/doc/pub/week2/html/week2.html.
+Watch the video at.
+For solving this exercise, AMS chapters 2 and 4 are very useful as review material.
+First homework set is available and due Monday January 25.
+See https://mhjensen.github.io/Physics321/doc/web/course.html (scroll down to homework 1).
+Parts of the homework will be discussed next week.

+###  Week 3, January 18-22, 2021

+- Monday 1/18: MLK day, no lecture
-- Wednesday: More on time,space, vectors and motion, JRT 1.2 and 1.3, AMS chapters 2 and 4  and lecture notes (https://mhjensen.github.io/Physics321/doc/pub/Introduction/html/Introduction.html), first homework available
+- Wednesday 1/20: Forces and Newton's laws of motion.
+JRT chapter 1.4 and lecture notes (https://mhjensen.github.io/Physics321/doc/pub/week3/html/week3.html).
+AMS chapters 2 and 4 are very useful.
+1st homework due January 25.
-- Friday: Forces and Newton's laws of motion.
-JRT chapter 1.4 and lecture notes (https://mhjensen.github.io/Physics321/doc/pub/Introduction/html/Introduction.html).
-Introduction to Git and GitHub and getting started with numerical exercises.
-Installing software (anaconda) and first homework due January 17.
-For solving exercise 7 in the first homework, AMS chapters 2 and 4 are very useful
+- Friday 1/22: Forces and Newton's laws of motion.
+JRT chapter 1.4 and lecture notes (https://mhjensen.github.io/Physics321/doc/pub/week3/html/week3.html).
+AMS chapters 2 and 4 are very useful Homework 1 is due on January 25 (Monday).
+- Solution to homeworks are in https://d2l.msu.edu/ and are posted here as well.

+### Week 4, January 25-29, 2021
+- Monday 1/25: Motion and forces, Newton's laws, examples, 2nd homework, due February 1
+- Wednesday 1/27: Motion and forces, Newton's laws, examples
+- Friday 1/29: Motion and forces, Newton's laws, examples
 - Solution to homeworks are in https://d2l.msu.edu/
-### Week 3, January 13-17, 2020
-- Monday: Motion and forces, Newton's laws, examples
-- Wednesday: Motion and forces, Newton's laws, examples
-- Friday:  Motion and forces, Newton's laws, examples,2nd homework, due January 24
-- Solution to homeworks are in https://d2l.msu.edu/
 - Good reads are Taylor chapters 1.4, 1.5, 1.6, 2.1-2.4 and AMS chapters 4.2 and  5

-### Week 4, January 20-24, 2020
+### Week 5, February 1-5, 2021
-- Monday: MLK day, no lectures
-- Wednesday: Work and energy conservation
+- Monday 2/1: Work and energy conservation, 3rd homework, due February 8
+- Wednesday 2/3: Conservation laws, examples
-- Friday:  Example of conservation laws and single-particle motion, 3rd homework, due January 31
+- Friday 2/5:  Example of conservation laws and single-particle motion
 - Good reads are Taylor chapters 4.1-.4.3 and AMS chapters 10-12.

-### Week 5, January 27-31, 2020
+### Week 6, February 8-12, 2021
-- Monday: More on Conservation laws, momentum conservation
+- Monday 2/8: More on Conservation laws, momentum conservation, 4th homework, due February 15
-- Wednesday: Examples of applications of conservation laws, angular momentum conservation
+- Wednesday 2/10: Examples of applications of conservation laws, angular momentum conservation
-- Friday:  Conservation aws and further examples, 4th homework, due February 10
+- Friday 2/12:  Conservation laws and further examples
 - Good reads are Taylor chapter 4 and AMS chapters 10-14.
-### Week 6, February 3-7, 2020
+### Week 7, February 15-19, 2021
-- Monday: Conservation laws and discussion of 4th homework (exercises 6 and 7).
-Introducing the Velocity Verlet algorithm and the Earth Sun problem
+- Monday 2/15: Conservation laws.
+Introducing the Velocity Verlet algorithm and the Earth Sun problem, 5th homework due February 22.
-- Wednesday: Examples of application of conservations laws (see chapter 4 of Taylor).
+- Wednesday 2/17: Examples of application of conservations laws (see chapter 4 of Taylor).
-- Friday: Begin discussion of oscillations, and  5th homework, due February 17, paper and pencil can be handed in Friday the 21st at latest.
+- Friday 2/19: Begin discussion of oscillations
 - Good reads are Taylor chapter 4 and AMS chapters 10-14 for the conservation laws and the first sections of chapter 5 of Taylor on oscillations.
-### Week 7, February 10-14, 2020
+### Week 8, February 22-26, 2021
-- Monday: Oscillations, mathematical detials, the sliding block and energy conservation
+- Monday 2/22: Oscillations, mathematical details, the sliding block and energy conservation,  6th homework, due March 1
-- Wednesday:  Oscillations, damped motion and more mathematical details
+- Wednesday 2/24:  Oscillations, damped motion and more mathematical details
-- Friday: Oscillations, resonances and more on damped motion,  6th homework, due February 24
+- Friday 2/26: Oscillations, resonances and more on damped motion,   _First midterm project, available Friday Feb 26 and due March 12, 2021_
 - Good reads are chapter 5 of Taylor on oscillations.
-### Week 8, February 17-21, 2020
+### Week 9, March 1-5
-- Monday: Oscillations, driven oscillations and resonances
+- Monday 3/1: Oscillations, driven oscillations and resonances
-- Wednesday:  Oscillation examples and  numerical integration
+- Wednesday 3/3:  Study day, no lectures
-- Friday: Fourier series and end of oscillation chapter  _First midterm project, available Friday Feb 21 and due March 11, 2020_
+- Friday 3/5: Fourier series and end of oscillation chapter
 - Good reads are sections 5.5-5.8 of Taylor on oscillations.
-### Week 9, February 24-28, 2020
+### Week 10, March 8-12, 2021
-- Monday: Fourier series and oscillations
+- Monday 3/8: Fourier series and oscillations
+- Wednesday 3/10: Discussiom of first midterm
-- Wednesday: Discussiom of first midterm and wrap up of oscillations part
+- Friday 3/12:  More discussions of first midterm and wrap up of oscillations part.
+Deadline first midterm at midnight.
-- Friday:  No lecture!
 - Good reads are chapter 8 of Taylor and Lecture notes
-### Week 10, March 2-6, 2020, Spring break
-- Monday:  No lectures, spring break
-- Wednesday: No lectures, spring break
-- Friday:  No lectures, spring break
-### Week 11, March  9-13, 2020
+### Week 11, March  15-19, 2021
-- Monday:  Gravity and central force problems, center of mass coordinates.
+- Monday 3/15:  Gravity and central force problems, center of mass coordinates.
 Lecture notes and Taylor chapter 8.
-PDF file for notes https://github.com/mhjensen/Physics321/blob/master/doc/HandWrittenNotes/NotesMarch9.pdf
-- Wednesday: Discussion of first midterm.
-First midterm due Friday 13
+7th homework due March 22
+- Wednesday 3/17: Gravity and central force problems
-- Friday:  Gravity and central force problems, centrifugal barriers.
-PDF file for notes https://github.com/mhjensen/Physics321/blob/master/doc/HandWrittenNotes/NotesMarch13.pdf and video of lecture https://mediaspace.msu.edu/media/t/1_wk9trq9k
+- Friday 3/19:  Gravity and central force problems, centrifugal barriers.
-### Week 12, March 16-20, 2020
+### Week 12, March 22-26, 2021
-- Monday: Gravity and central force problems, elliptical orbits and Kepler's laws, 7th homework, due March 23.
-PDF file for notes https://github.com/mhjensen/Physics321/blob/master/doc/HandWrittenNotes/NotesMarch16.pdf and video of lecture https://mediaspace.msu.edu/media/t/1_t1pocrww
+- Monday 3/22: Gravity and central force problems, elliptical orbits and Kepler's laws, 8th homework, due March 29.
-- Wednesday: Gravity and central force problems, elliptical orbits  and two-body scattering examples.
-PDF file for notes https://github.com/mhjensen/Physics321/blob/master/doc/HandWrittenNotes/NotesMarch18.pdf and video of lecture https://mediaspace.msu.edu/media/t/1_i9hczn21
+- Wednesday 3/24: Gravity and central force problems, elliptical orbits  and two-body scattering examples.
-- Friday:  Elliptical orbits, examples and two-body scattering problems.
-PDF file for notes https://github.com/mhjensen/Physics321/blob/master/doc/HandWrittenNotes/NotesMarch20.pdf and video of lecture https://mediaspace.msu.edu/media/t/1_w9xc8az7
+- Friday 3/26:  Elliptical orbits, examples and two-body scattering problems.
-### Week 13, March 23-27, 2020
+### Week 13, March 29-April 2, 2020
-- Monday: Central force problems, summary and discussion of two-body scattering problems.
-8th homework, due March 30.
-PDF file for notes https://github.com/mhjensen/Physics321/blob/master/doc/HandWrittenNotes/NotesMarch23.pdf and video of lecture https://mediaspace.msu.edu/media/t/1_t2l86862
+- Monday 3/29: Central force problems, summary and discussion of two-body scattering problems.
+9th homework, due April  5.
-- Wednesday: Two-body scattering.
+- Wednesday 3/31: Two-body scattering.
 Taylor chapter 14 covers parts of the material.
-PDF file for notes https://github.com/mhjensen/Physics321/blob/master/doc/HandWrittenNotes/NotesMarch25.pdf and video of lecture https://mediaspace.msu.edu/media/t/1_d70czgce
-- Friday:  Two-body scattering (Taylor chapter 14).
-PDF file for notes https://github.com/mhjensen/Physics321/blob/master/doc/HandWrittenNotes/NotesMarch27.pdf and video of lecture https://mediaspace.msu.edu/media/t/1_e1cs5784
+- Friday 4/2:  Two-body scattering (Taylor chapter 14).
+Second midterm available, due Friday April 16.
-### Week 14, March 30-April 3, 2020
+### Week 14, April 5-9, 2021
-- Monday: Wrapping up two-body scattering and begin non-inertial frames.
-9th homework, due April 6.
-PDF file for notes https://github.com/mhjensen/Physics321/blob/master/doc/HandWrittenNotes/NotesMarch30.pdf and video of lecture https://mediaspace.msu.edu/media/t/0_tlsccwai
+- Monday 4/5: Wrapping up two-body scattering and begin non-inertial frames.
-- Wednesday: Non-inertial frames, accelerating frames (Taylor sections 9.1-9.2).
-PDF file for notes https://github.com/mhjensen/Physics321/blob/master/doc/HandWrittenNotes/NotesApril1.pdf and video of lecture https://mediaspace.msu.edu/media/t/0_utc9il9y
+- Wednesday 4/7: Non-inertial frames, accelerating frames (Taylor sections 9.1-9.2).
-- Friday: Rotating non-inertial frames and Coriolis force (Taylor sections 9.3-9.6).
-PDF file for notes https://github.com/mhjensen/Physics321/blob/master/doc/HandWrittenNotes/NotesApril3.pdf and video of lecture https://mediaspace.msu.edu/media/t/1_2v439nza
+- Friday 4/9: Rotating non-inertial frames and Coriolis force (Taylor sections 9.3-9.6).
-### Week 15, April  6-10, 2020
+### Week 15, April  12-16, 2021
-- Monday: Rotating non-inertial frames, Coriolis force and Foucalt's pendulum (Taylor sections 9.7-9.9).
-Second midterm available, due Fryday April 17.
-PDF file for notes https://github.com/mhjensen/Physics321/blob/master/doc/HandWrittenNotes/NotesApril6.pdf and video of lecture https://mediaspace.msu.edu/media/t/1_utivxb87
+- Monday 4/12: Rotating non-inertial frames, Coriolis force and Foucalt's pendulum (Taylor sections 9.7-9.9).
-- Wednesday: Variational calculus and the Euler-Lagrange equations, chapter 6 of Taylor and lecture notes.
-PDF file for notes https://github.com/mhjensen/Physics321/blob/master/doc/HandWrittenNotes/NotesApril8.pdf and video of lecture https://mediaspace.msu.edu/media/t/1_rz8vr2ht
+- Wednesday 4/14: Variational calculus and the Euler-Lagrange equations, chapter 6 of Taylor and lecture notes.
-- Friday: Euler-Lagrange equations and Lagrangian formalism.
+- Friday 4/16: Euler-Lagrange equations and Lagrangian formalism.
 Taylor chapter 6 and lecture notes.
-PDF file for notes https://github.com/mhjensen/Physics321/blob/master/doc/HandWrittenNotes/NotesApril10.pdf and video of lecture https://mediaspace.msu.edu/media/t/1_j5ugthfg
+Deadline 2nd midterm at midnight.
-### Week 16, April 13-17, 2020
+### Week 16, April 19-23, 2021
-- Monday:  Langrangian formalism, discussion of examples.
+- Monday 4/19:  Langrangian formalism, discussion of examples.
 Taylor chapters 6 and 7.
-10th homework and extra assignments, due April 24.
-PDF file for notes https://github.com/mhjensen/Physics321/blob/master/doc/HandWrittenNotes/NotesApril13.pdf and video of lecture https://mediaspace.msu.edu/media/t/1_hxxec3uc
+10th homework as extra assignments, due April 26.
-- Wednesday: Lagrangian formalism, constraints and Lagrangian multipliers and examples.
-These topics are covered by Taylor's sections 7.1,7.2, 7.3, 7.4.
-Sections 7.5-7.7 contain several nice examples while section 7.8 goes through conservation laws.
-The lecture notes cover many of these topics as well.
-PDF file for notes https://github.com/mhjensen/Physics321/blob/master/doc/HandWrittenNotes/NotesApril15.pdf and video of lecture https://mediaspace.msu.edu/media/t/1_2v2se359
-- Friday:  Lagrangian Formalism, conservation laws and examples, from the classical pendulum to Foucault's pendulum.
-Taylor chapter 7 and lecture notes.
-PDF file for notes https://github.com/mhjensen/Physics321/blob/master/doc/HandWrittenNotes/NotesApril17.pdf and video of lecture https://mediaspace.msu.edu/media/t/1_ftgzt035
-### Week 17, April 20-24, 2020
-- Monday:  Lagrangian formalism, conservation laws.
-Examples.
-PDF file for notes https://github.com/mhjensen/Physics321/blob/master/doc/HandWrittenNotes/NotesApril20.pdf and video of lecture https://mediaspace.msu.edu/media/t/1_b81t0tta
-- Wednesday: Lagrangian formalim, examples such as the linear chain and double pendulum.
-PDF file for notes https://github.com/mhjensen/Physics321/blob/master/doc/HandWrittenNotes/NotesApril22.pdf and video of lecture https://mediaspace.msu.edu/media/t/1_sp7p28vk
-- Friday:  Summary and discussions of final exam project. _Final exam project project, due May 1_   PDF file for notes https://github.com/mhjensen/Physics321/blob/master/doc/HandWrittenNotes/NotesApril24.pdf and video of lecture https://mediaspace.msu.edu/media/t/1_azwo1s2r
+- Wednesday 4/21: Lagrangian formalism, examples such as the linear chain and double pendulum.
+Summary and discussions of final exam project. _Final exam project project, due April 30_
+- Friday 4/23:  Study day
-### Week 18, April 27- May 1, 2020, Finals week
+### Week 17, April 26- April 30, 2021, Finals week
-- Final Exam:  Due to the Corona virus the final exam will be a project similar to the two midterm projects.
-Deadline May 1.
-We will have questions sessions Monday 27 and Wednesday 29 at 2.30pm to 4pm.
+- Final Exam:  The final exam will be a project similar to the two midterm projects.
+Deadline April 30.
+We will have Q/A sessions Monday 26 and Wednesday 28 at 2.30pm to 4pm.
 Other sessions can always be arranged.
-Just send Morten an email or a text.

 ## Learning outcomes